Connect Claude Desktop via API Key (Skip OAuth)

 - The most common cause: the key was copied with leading/trailing whitespace from the WP admin field.
 Re-copy carefully.

-- Confirm Royal MCP’s Enable MCP Server toggle is on (Royal MCP → Settings).
+- Confirm Royal MCP’s Enable Royal MCP Integration toggle is on (Royal MCP → Settings → General Settings).

 - If the key looks correct and the toggle is on, regenerate the key in Royal MCP settings, update your Claude Desktop config, and restart Claude Desktop.
 Sometimes a paste copies a stale value from the clipboard.